mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```

-And then accessing the prompt interface:
+Accessing the prompt interface:

 ```
 docker exec -it ollama ollama run llama3
 ```

-(This may take longer when you run it for the first time since the model file needs to be downloaded and it can be quite large.)
+(Note: The first run may take longer as the model file needs to be downloaded, which can be quite large.)

-Here we can try out a few prompts, to confirm that everything works as expected.
-If you have a compatible GPU, the inference of the model should be quicker.
+Here, we can test a few prompts to ensure everything works as expected.
+If you have a compatible GPU, model inference should be faster.

 ```
 >>> Why is the sky blue?
 Answer briefly, please.